 - Also available as a regular lemonade if you want to spend a little less (and not have the ice cream)

 The kitchen moves quickly at Chick-fil-A, and they don’t have time to assemble this for you, so you have to get the pieces and make it yourself.
-Don’t worry; it’s quick and worth it — because it’s one of the best cookie/ice cream sandwiches you could ever get.
+Don’t worry; it’s quick and worth it — because it’s one of the best cookie/ice cream sandwiches $4 or so can buy.

 - Order two chocolate chunk cookies

-There’s no sundae on the Chick-fil-A menu, but if you use this customization, you’ll strike dessert gold — and it’s one of the best values on the secret menu.
+There’s no sundae on the Chick-fil-A menu, but if you use this menu hack, you’ll strike dessert gold — and it’s one of the best values on the secret menu at around $1.50.

 - Add chocolate syrup